 Will my child get better?

 Many children with cancer are cured of the disease.
 Children’s bodies have great capacity for healing.
 Also, huge improvements have been made in the treatment of childhood cancer in the past few decades.
-In the 1980s, around 65% of children diagnosed with cancer were alive more than 5 years after their diagnosis.
-Today, around 83% of children are successfully treated and become long-term survivors.
+In the 1980s, around 69% of children diagnosed with cancer were alive for 5 years after their diagnosis.
+Today, around 84% of children are successfully treated and become long-term survivors.